abrochard/KarmaJS/README.md

 ## TODO
   * better graphics for card
-  * 7 or under
   * scoreboard at the end
-  * card swap at the beginning
+  * card swap at the beginning for the AI
   * draw from pile if stuck
   * smarter AI
   * better feedback